 To facilitate exchanges, Freddie Mac will create 55-day Mirror Securities on a one-for-one basis for all exchange-eligible 45-day PCs and Giants.
 Mirror security issuance began in August 2018 to Freddie Mac’s own account at the Federal Reserve, and is visible on our Daily New Issue File, denoted as Mirror securities.
 We believe the early issuance of Mirror securities enables market participants to analyze their holdings, build in pricing and disclosure in advance of the exchange offer.
 Freddie Mac mirror test files are available on our Technical Resources page.

 Freddie Mac will provide compensation for the additional 10 days in payment delay when an investor exchanges 45-day PCs for 55-day securities through a one-time cash payment.
-Freddie Mac expects to offer a schedule of payment rates that will be informed by fair value, with at least one payment rate for every term and coupon combination.
+Freddie Mac expects to offer a schedule of payment rates, with at least one payment rate for every term and coupon combination.
 Payment rates will be expressed in ticks, with the cash payment calculated as the payment rate multiplied by the UPB of exchanged securities.

 Investors can calculate the float compensation that they can expect to receive upon exchange by using a calculator tool published by Freddie Mac.
 An investor can enter the pool numbers or CUSIPs of the securities that the investor wishes to exchange, along with the original UPB of the securities, into the calculator and the calculator will return the total float compensation payment that the investor could expect to receive, along with a pool-by-pool breakdown of the float compensation value.